Sudeepthi57/BIPOLAR-FACT/README.md

 Additional functionalities, such as helmet detection, triple riding detection, accident detection, and heatmap visualization, can be triggered via the 2x2 grid interface.

 Dynamic signal controlling ensures smoother traffic flow by prioritizing roads with higher vehicle density.
+# Note
+1.All output images are in form of .png

 # Future Enhancements